 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more on our living costs and budgeting page.

 We’re offering up to 50 Business School Excellence Scholarships to UK and International students starting one of our Masters courses in 2024.
 These scholarships offer a 50% fee reduction and will be awarded to particularly deserving applicants who demonstrate excellent academic, professional and personal achievements.

 You do not have to submit a separate application for our Excellence Scholarships – you will be automatically considered when your course application is reviewed.

-Demand for experts in business analytics is growing rapidly and the University of Leeds is at the forefront of developments in this area.
+Demand for experts in business analytics is growing rapidly and Leeds University Business School is at the forefront of developments in this area.